 Rainy Outfit: Day Six

 Sneakers paired with a long-sleeve shirtdress will strike the perfect balance between buttoned-up formality and casual practicality.
 The key is to wear a dress with a more traditional style and print as to dress up the sneakers.
-You also always just change out of them once you get to your destination if it's more formal, too.
+You can also always just change out of them once you get to your destination if it's more formal.

 Rainy Outfit: Day Seven